P1kachu/talking-with-cars/notes/fiat-500.md

 After this, using mode 0x22 (Read Data By Identifier), one is able to query different types of information.
+Thanks to Alexey Chernikov, AlfaOBD's creator, I was able to recover the following information.

+### ECU -> ID mappings

+0x10: Engine
+0x28: ABS
+0x30: Steering Column
+0x40: Body

+### Steering column (0x30)
-### 0948
+#### 0948
-This ID returns multiple data.
+This command returns multiple data.
 Here is an example (the answer is more than 8 bytes):
 TX    18DA30F1    03 22 09 48 00 00 00 00
 RX    18DAF130    10 08 62 09 48 00 19 C8 00 06